MaincodeHQ/mainpipe/readme.md

 ## **How to Submit**

-Send us a link to your repository along with your written report.
+Please follow the submission instructions provided to you via email.
+A complete submission includes a link to your repository, your processed dataset and your written report.

 Make sure the instructions in your README allow us to run the pipeline end-to-end without additional setup.

 If we like your submission, we will invite you to a 30-minute call for an in-depth discussion of your work with our technical team.

 ## **Closing Note**